wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-dotnet-how-to-use.md

 2. Use **NuGet** to install and add **Azure Media Services .NET SDK Extensions**.
 Installing this package, also installs **Media Services .NET SDK** and adds all other required dependencies.
 1. Ensure that you have the newest version of NuGet installed.
 For more information and installation instructions, see [NuGet](http://nuget.codeplex.com/).

-	2. In Solution Explorer, right-click the name of the project and choose Manage NuGet packages ….
+2. In Solution Explorer, right-click the name of the project and choose Manage NuGet packages âŚ.

 The Manage NuGet Packages dialog box appears.